pmikov/ML-in-Fixed-Income-Factor-Investing/README.md

 Completed on 27th of November as a final project for "Machine Learning" course at Software University (course 3 of 4 of "Artificial Intelligence" specialization)

-The projects consists of the following chapters:
+The project consists of the following chapters:

 1. Factor Investing in Fixed Income Credit - Background